benhoskings/babushka.me/pith/dep-sources.html.markdown

 There's one exception to this rule: the source name 'common' corresponds not to the github user 'common' (sorry, Common), but to [benhoskings/common-babushka-deps](http://github.com/benhoskings/common-babushka-deps).
 In that source, I maintain some deps for common tasks useful to all babushka users, like deploying apps via git repo.

-If you'd like to use a source that doesn't follow the above convention, then you can add it yourself, specifying a custom name:

-    $ babushka sources --add custom git://example.org/a/custom/dep-source.git

-That command will clone `git://example.org/a/custom/dep-source.git` to `~/.babushka/sources/custom`.

-This system is configuration-free apart from the repos themselves: the source names are the directory names, and the URLs are the locations of the corresponding 'origin' git remotes.
-Hence, you can add sources manually, or make them available in a base VM image, etc, by placing the repo in `~/.babushka/sources` yourself:
+## Customising sources

+The convention system is only a starting point: you can use it as much or as little as you like.
+Babushka identifies sources purely by name, and only uses the convention to clone sources that aren't present by name (i.e. when `~/.babushka/sources/<name>` doesn't exist).

+When the source does exist by name, then babushka will happily load from it, no matter where it came from.
+This makes it very easy to add custom sources, or make sources available in a base VM image, etc. All you have to do is place the appropriate repos in `~/.babushka/sources`:

     cd ~/.babushka/sources
-    git clone git://example.org/a/custom/dep-source.git ./custom
+    git clone git://example.org/custom-dep-source.git ./custom

+That will make a source called 'custom' available, from which you can invoke deps like so:

+    babushka custom:'a custom dep'

-Instead of cloning directly into `~/.babushka/sources`, you can symlink to other paths instead, and babushka will follow the symlinks when searching for sources.
+(You can symlink instead of cloning directly into `~/.babushka/sources`; babushka follows symlinks when loading sources.)

+There's also a babushka command you can use to add sources.
+Internally, all it does it clone the repo; it's there purely as a convenience:

+    $ babushka sources --add custom git://example.org/custom-dep-source.git

+Running that command will clone `git://example.org/custom-dep-source.git` to `~/.babushka/sources/custom`.

-You can name the git repos within `~/.babushka/sources` however you like, and then use those names whenever you reference deps.
-It's only when a named source isn't present already that the github URI convention is used.
+To recap, you can name the git repos within `~/.babushka/sources` however you like, and then use those names whenever you reference deps.
+It's only when a named source isn't present, and babushka auto-clones it, that its name and URI are set by convention.

+## Updating sources

+Babushka doesn't automatically update sources.
+If you push new or breaking changes to your source, you don't need to worry about breaking existing babushka setups; anywhere that source is cloned, it will stay put at its current version and continue to work.

+(In the olden days babushka did auto-update sources, but this behaviour caused too many "dammit, this worked yesterday" surprises.)

+The only time babushka will change existing sources is when it's run with the `--update` option.
+With this option specified, babushka will lazily update sources before it loads deps from them.
+That is, `--update` doesn't update all existing sources, just each relevant source as it's referenced down the tree.
+(A source is only updated (and loaded) once per run.)

+When updating, babushka fetches from 'origin' and then resets the source to 'origin/master'.
+There's a safety check, though, that will prevent updates if the source has uncommitted changes or unpushed commits, to avoid blowing away your local changes (babushka will print a message in this case).

-When `--update` is passed, babushka will update the sources from 'origin/master' before using them.
-As with the repo names, you can use any URI you like for the 'origin' remote, including private ones for which you have credentials, and babushka will follow your lead.
-It's only when automatically cloning that the convention is used to set the URI.
+As with the repo names, you can use any URI you like for the 'origin' remote, including private URIs for which you have credentials, and babushka will follow your lead.
+It's only when automatically cloning that the github username convention is used to set the URI.